Appreciate the ephemeral side of nature

 When development brutalizes nature

-The economy has also helped to shape the relationship of the Japanese to their environment.
-With the Meiji era, in the 19th century, industrialization began, resulting in a relationship of destruction and predation of nature, which continued in an accelerated manner after the Second World War.
-The coasts are developed of vast industrial complexes.
-Tokyo has thus sacrificed its coastline to the development of its port and the Haneda airport.
-In the cities, the waterways are concreted, the air and the rivers suffer from pollution.
-In terms of fishing, commercial whaling has resumed in 2019 despite the protest of the international community.
-The mountains have suffered over the centuries from deforestation.
-Erosion has led to the formation of sand and conifers have gradually replaced the primary forest, the laurel.
-Thus the traditional image of "blue pines and white sands" is the result of an anthropic construction.
-The decline in biodiversity can be illustrated by the decrease in firefly populations.
-Fragmentation of their habitat and agricultural pollution are the main factors of this decline, along with the trade of which they are victims, to transport them in the gardens of restaurants and hotels.
+The economy has also helped shape the Japanese relationship with their environment.
+With the Meiji era in the 19th century, industrialization began, resulting in a relationship of destruction and predation of nature, which accelerated after the Second World War.
+Vast industrial complexes were built along the coast.
+Tokyo, for example, sacrificed its coastline to the development of its port and Haneda airport.
+In the cities, waterways were concreted over, and the air and rivers suffered from pollution.
+On the fishing front, commercial whaling resumed in 2019 despite protests from the international community.
+Over the centuries, mountains have suffered from deforestation.
+Erosion has led to the formation of sand, and conifers have gradually replaced the primary forest, laurisylva.
+So the traditional image of "blue pines and white sands" is the result of a man-made construction.
+The decline in biodiversity can be illustrated by the drop in firefly populations.
+Fragmentation of their habitat and agricultural pollution are the main factors in this decline, along with the trade in fireflies that transports them to restaurant and hotel gardens.

 Japanese gardens or nature created by man